Mike Brown (American football executive): Response

 Several people cast Brown sympathetically in response to fan and media criticism.
 After a surprising upset of the Kansas City Chiefs in 2003, Marvin Lewis tearfully awarded the game ball to Brown and told his players "he has put up with so much for you guys."
 Some former Bengals dismiss notions that Brown is unconcerned with winning.
 Boomer Esiason, now a CBS analyst, refers to Brown as a "nice man" who is simply over his head running the team.
 In 1998 interviews, Cris Collinsworth and Bengals radio analyst Dave Lapham also rejected notions that Brown did not care about winning.
 Collinsworth remarked "I don't think anybody could be suffering more over this than Mike is."

 Personal life

+Brown is married to Nancy.
+He has been considered reclusive as very little is known about his personal life.
+He has at least two children.
+His daughter, Katie Blackburn, serves as the Bengals' executive vice president.
+She is also the first woman to be a chief contract negotiator in the NFL.